karai17/Simple-Tiled-Implementation/README.md

 	map:draw()

-	-- Draw Collision Map (useful for debugging) map:drawWorldCollision(collision) end
+	-- Draw Collision Map (useful for debugging) love.graphics.setColor(255, 0, 0, 255)
+	map:drawWorldCollision(collision)

+	-- Reset color
+	love.graphics.setColor(255, 255, 255, 255)
+end
 ```

 ## Requirements

-This library requires LÖVE 0.9.1 and Tiled 0.10.0.
+This library requires LÖVE 0.9.1 and Tiled 0.10.1.
 If you are updating from an older version of Tiled, please re-export your Lua map files.

 ## License